njer1nj0r0ge236/Indian-Startup-Funding-Analysis/README.md

 database_connection_config :

-    the 2021 and 2021 sql tables to csv files
+    the 2021 and 2021 sql tables to csv files named startup_funding2020 and startup_funding2021

 Indian_startup_funding :